TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 ## Modeling the Jumps

 Jumps are a key component of our scenarios, and we need to calibrate both their **frequency** and **intensity**.
 To do that, I use a method called **Recursive Jump Filtering**.

 ---

 ### 1️⃣ From Residuals to Innovations

 We start from the **residuals** of the GAM model (price – fitted value).
 For each day, we compute the **innovation**, i.e. the day-to-day change in residuals:

 $$
 \Delta x_t = x_t - x_{t-1}
 $$

-This represents how much the residual changed since yesterday — the “shock” not explained by the deterministic baseline.
+This represents how much the residual changed since yesterday (the “shock” not explained by the deterministic baseline).

----

 ### 2️⃣ Detecting Outliers (First Pass)